Hemiparesis: Pusher syndrome

-Pusher syndrome is a clinical disorder following left or right brain damage in which patients actively push their weight away from the nonhemiparetic side to the hemiparetic side.
-In contrast to most stroke patients, who typically prefer more weight-bearing on their nonhemiparetic side, this abnormal condition can vary in severity and leads to a loss of postural balance.
-The lesion involved in this syndrome is thought to be in the posterior thalamus on either side, or multiple areas of the right cerebral hemisphere.
+Pusher syndrome is a clinical disorder following left- or right-sided brain damage, in which patients actively push their weight away from the non-hemiparetic side to the hemiparetic side.
+This is in contrast to most stroke patients, who typically prefer to bear more weight on their nonhemiparetic side.
+Pusher syndrome can vary in severity and leads to a loss of postural balance.
+The lesion involved in this syndrome is thought to be in the posterior thalamus on either side, or in multiple areas of the right cerebral hemisphere.

-With a diagnosis of pusher behaviour, three important variables should be seen, the most obvious of which is spontaneous body posture of a longitudinal tilt of the torso toward the paretic side of the body occurring on a regular basis and not only on occasion.
-The use of the nonparetic extremities to create the pathological lateral tilt of the body axis is another sign to be noted when diagnosing for pusher behaviour.
-This includes abduction and extension of the extremities of the non-affected side, to help in the push toward the affected (paretic) side.
-The third variable that is seen is that attempts of the therapist to correct the pusher posture by aiming to realign them to upright posture are resisted by the patient.
+A diagnosis of pusher syndrome includes observation of three behaviours.
+The most obvious one is the patient's regularly occurring (not just occasional) tendency to spontaneously hold a body posture in which the torso is longitudinally tilted toward the paretic side of the body.
+The second is the patient's use of the nonparetic extremities including abduction and extension of the extremities of the non-affected side, to help in the push toward the affected (paretic) side, resulting in an abnormal lateral tilt of the body axis.
+The third is that, when a care provider tries to realign the patient's body to an upright posture, the patient spontaneously pushes back against the attempt, feeling this normal posture to be off balance.

-In patients with acute stroke and hemiparesis, the disorder is present in 10.4% of patients.
-Rehabilitation may take longer in patients that display pusher behaviour.
-The Copenhagen Stroke Study found that patients that presented with ipsilateral pushing used 3.6 weeks more to reach the same functional outcome level on the Barthel Index, than did patients without ipsilateral pushing.
+The pusher syndrome is present in 10.4% of patients with acute stroke and hemiparesis, and may increase the time needed for physical rehabilitation.
+The Copenhagen Stroke Study found that patients who presented with ipsilateral pushing took an average of 3.6 additional weeks to reach the same functional outcome, as measured by the Barthel Index, compared with acute-stroke and hemiparesis patients who did not engage in ipsilateral pushing.

-Pushing behavior has shown that perception of body posture in relation to gravity is altered.
-Patients experience their body as oriented "upright" when the body is actually tilted to the side of the brain lesion.
-In addition, patients seem to show no disturbed processing of visual and vestibular inputs when determining subjective visual vertical.
-In sitting, the push presents as a strong lateral lean toward the affected side and in standing, creates a highly unstable situation as the patient is unable to support their body weight on the weakened lower extremity.
-The increased risk of falls must be addressed with therapy to correct their altered perception of vertical.
+Pushing behaviour demonstrates that these patients' perception of their body posture in relation to gravity has been altered.
+They experience their body as oriented "upright" when the body is actually tilted to the side of the brain lesion.
+At the same time, their processing of visual and vestibular inputs when determining the subjective visual vertical seems to be normal.
+When they are sitting, the pushing presents as a strong lateral lean toward the affected side.
+When they stand up, the pushing creates a highly unstable situation as they are unable to support their body weight on the weakened lower extremity.
+The resulting increased risk of falls must be addressed with therapy aimed at correcting their altered proprioceptive perception of vertical.

-Pusher syndrome is sometimes confused with and used interchangeably as the term hemispatial neglect, and some previous theories suggest that neglect leads to pusher syndrome.
-However, another study had observed that pusher syndrome is also present in patients with left hemisphere lesions, leading to aphasia, providing a stark contrast to what was previously believed regarding hemispatial neglect, which mostly occurs with a right hemisphere lesion.